Deathwalker: Plot

 An alien woman arriving on Babylon 5 is attacked by Narn diplomatic attaché Na'Toth as she arrives.
 Na'Toth accuses her of being notorious war criminal "Deathwalker".
 The woman is knocked unconscious and taken to Medlab, while Commander Sinclair questions Na'Toth on her attack.
 Na'Toth asserts that Deathwalker was a war criminal responsible for a number of unethical and illegal experiments on the Narn people during wartime.
 In Medlab, Sinclair identifies the woman as a Dilgar, a species that had previously gone to war against many non-aligned worlds, but had died out thirty years ago when their sun went nova.
 Sinclair continues to investigate the Deathwalker name, finding it attached to a Dilgar known as Jha'dur, an expert in biochemical, biogenetic, and cyber-organic weapons who led the Dilgar invasion.
-Sinclair learns rumors that Jha'dur was at one point sheltered by a sect of the Minbari warrior caste, the Windswords.
+Sinclair learns rumors that Jha'dur was at one point sheltered by a sect of the Minbari warrior caste, the Wind Swords.
 Minbari diplomatic aide Lennier cannot confirm this.

 Earth's government learns of the Dilgar woman's arrival, and orders Commander Sinclair to transport her to Earth immediately.
 This order troubles Sinclair.
 In Medlab, the woman wakes up and affirms she is Jha'dur, otherwise known as Deathwalker, but indicates that she has come for a different purpose: she has started development of a drug which will give its user immortality.
 Dr Franklin affirms a sample of Jha'dur's work shows promise but will need years of research to complete.
 Sinclair has Jha'dur placed under security as travel to Earth is arranged.
 During this, Jha'Dur approaches G'Kar, offering them her immortality drug in exchange for executing Na'Toth.
 G'Kar flatly refuses, and goes to warn the other ambassadors from the non-aligned worlds.

 As Sinclair escorts Jha'Dur to her ship, the non-aligned world representatives stop them and demand that Jha'dur be brought to trial.
 Sinclair agrees to hold a council meeting.
 Sinclair believes that with Minbar voting to bring Jha'Dur to trial with the non-aligned worlds, they will be able to stop Earth from taking her.
 However, he is surprised when Lennier votes to not hold Jha'dur accountable, angering the non-aligned worlds.
-Lennier apologies to Sinclair, as he had learned that the Windswords had harbored Jha'dur, and if that information were to come out in the open, it would cause great problems on Minbar.
+Lennier apologies to Sinclair, as he had learned that the Wind Swords had harbored Jha'dur, and if that information were to come out in the open, it would cause great problems on Minbar.